🎧 [PLAYBACK: SOUND ON]

 Postscript:

-It marked his first pass at many of the same provocative elements—pre-sex menstrual checks, gratuitous gang rape, and yes, humans consuming dog food—all presented more graphically than even NC-17 would allow, and with far less irony.
+It marked his first pass at many of the same provocative elements — pre-sex menstrual checks, gratuitous gang rape, and yes, humans consuming dog food — all presented more graphically than even NC-17 would allow, and with far less irony.
 Both Spetters and Showgirls also include harrowing suicide attempts via traffic; in Spetters, it’s tragically successful, adding an alienatingly grim final note to an already volatile narrative.

-Pair that with Katie Tippel, Verhoeven’s earliest satire on the exploitation of women—the only film he’s ever expressed interest in remaking—and you start to trace the thematic throughline that leads straight to Showgirls.
+Pair that with Katie Tippel, Verhoeven’s earliest satire on the exploitation of women — the only film he’s ever expressed interest in remaking — and you start to trace the thematic throughline that leads straight to Showgirls.
 Together, they form the blueprint for this bastard American stepchild that would, for better or worse, become synonymous with his name.

-My vote: better.
+Our vote: better.

-Fittingly, Spetters and Showgirls were blank-check projects Verhoeven was handed immediately after career-defining hits—Soldier of Orange made him a national hero in Holland, Basic Instinct a Hollywood kingmaker.
-In each case, he overplayed his hand so spectacularly that he was forced to reinvent himself in the aftermath.
+Fittingly, Spetters and Showgirls were blank-check projects Verhoeven was handed immediately after career-defining hits — Soldier of Orange made him a national hero in Holland, Basic Instinct a Hollywood kingmaker.

-But really—isn’t that exactly what makes his work so singluarly great?
+But really — isn’t that exactly what makes his work so singluarly great?